fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The person who doesn't read had no advantage over the person who can't.
+  unk

 For His so lived the word that He did not send a committee.
   2 Hesitations 5:6